 The Seth Matthew Rowan Sophomore Achievement Award is presented by the Thespian troupe to a sophomore in the production class who exhibited the greatest potential and leadership qualities; Rodney McKinner won this prestigious award.

 The final presentation of the evening was the announcement of the E. Frank Bluestein Fine Arts Student of the Year.
 The award is presented to a student who excels in at least two different arts areas.
-This year it was awarded to Maggie Lathem.

 The following are the major scholarships that were announced at the ceremony: